-There are 180 Superior Court judges, 88 Justice of the Peace Courts with 88 judges and 154 Municipal judges in the state of Arizona.
+There are 180 Superior Court judges, 88 Justice of the Peace Courts with 88 judges and 154 Municipal judges in the Grand Canyon State.
 Superior Court judges are elected and can serve a six-year term before being re-elected.
 Municipal Court judges are appointed according to the laws in their district.
 In some towns like Yuma, voters have the privilege of electing their judges.

 Limited jurisdiction courts in this state average about 1,861,628 filings per year.
 Of those, 370,416 are criminal cases, and 324,292 were civil filings.
 The breakdown between court is 938,500 for Municipal Courts, 726,870 for Justice of the Peace Courts, 190,887 for Superior Court Matters, 4,194 were for Court of Appeal issues, and 1,177 took place in the Supreme Court.
 The average number of jury trials per year is 1,592, and non-jury trials total 13,690.

 Although most court records for Arizona are available to the general public, Supreme Court and Court of Appeal records are not included.
 Additionally, a few Municipal and Justice of the Peace Courts also do not include their records in the publicly viewable documents.
 Older documents may not appear online as well but can be found at the individual courthouses.
 Federal laws require that specific information be removed or redacted from court documents before they are made public.
 Things like home addresses, children’s names, financial information like bank accounts and identifiers like social security numbers are private information that will not be included in public records.